curiouslearner999/Game-Project-1/README.md

 Inspired by [2048](https://play2048.co/) made by 19 yo Gabriele Cirulli in 2014 in one weekend

 ### Concept:
-    - Get tile that with a number 2048
+    - Get tile that with a number 2048 to win the game

 ### The user's function:
     - User uses arrow keys to move tiles